Skip to content

 Siloxanes are silicone based compounds that are usually found in personal care products.
 They are added to help soften and smooth out products.
 There is mixed evidence when it comes to siloxanes.
 While some believe that siloxanes such as D4 and D5 present a low risk of adverse health outcomes, the EU currently believes that D4 is an endocrine disruptor with some evidence pointing to D4 as having weak oestrogenic effects.

 Other studies refer to siloxanes as endocrine disruptors but do not go into the reasons why.
 Overall, there is some weak evidence to suggest that siloxanes may have endocrine disrupting abilities, which means it could impact reproductive health.
 There has not been enough research conducted at present to fully evaluate this risk when it comes to siloxanes.
-If evidence is uncertain, I always suggest erring on the side of caution and minimising exposure.
+If evidence is uncertain, we always suggest erring on the side of caution and minimising exposure.

 Other Names to Minimise: